-EFSEC includes preliminary and operating requirements.
-Additionally, EFSEC must establish stringent requirements for end-of-life recycling as a part of the certification process.
-Spent solar panels, batteries, and electronic components must be properly recycled and not end up in landfills, where soil and water can be contaminated.
+EFSEC must establish stringent requirements for end-of-life recycling as a part of the certification process.
+Spent wind turbine parts, solar panels, batteries, and electronic components must be properly recycled and not end up in landfills, where soil and water can be contaminated.
 EFSEC must establish a costly consequence for any energy company that ignores these requirements at end-of-life for any energy system component.

-We all know that technological innovation occurs at an ever-faster pace.
+Technological innovation occurs at an ever-faster pace.
 Today's high-tech megasolar plant will be tomorrow's forgotten pile of obsolete junk.
-When it becomes obsolete and before it's forgotten, hundreds of acres of solar-farm junk need to be completely removed, and the land restored.
+When it becomes obsolete, hundreds of acres of solar-farm junk need to be completely removed, and the land restored.
 Energy companies must be responsible for restoring the land or waterways when they decide to move on to the next more profitable energy technology.